MikeHopley/ftl-ships-strategy/index.md

 You can fight in the weapons room and hit it with a missile, dodging your crew out just in time.
 But it's difficult to time consistently, so never do this when your crew are low on health (the Artemis does 30 crew damage).

-[Defence drones work badly on this ship](https://i.imgur.com/vOgB7mg.jpg), as weapons and clone/medbay are vulnerable.
+[Defence drones cover this ship poorly](https://i.imgur.com/vOgB7mg.jpg): as weapons and clone/medbay are vulnerable.

 ### Balance Mod